 How to join a clinical trial

-Each trial we list includes contact details for the Cancer Research UK Information Nurses.
+Each trial on our database includes contact details for the Cancer Research UK Information Nurses.
 You can contact them if you have any general questions about taking part in a trial.
-And you can talk through your circumstances to find out if the trial is likely to be suitable for you.
+Or if you want to talk about whether the trial is likely to be suitable for you.

 But the information nurses are not directly involved with the trial, so they cannot help you join.
 Only a doctor or research nurse involved with the trial can do that.